-Nedschroef monitors its suppliers on a regular basis and shares its findings with all its suppliers to promote a dialogue and find way for achieve improvements together.
+Nedschroef monitors its suppliers on a regular basis and shares its findings with all its suppliers to promote a dialogue and find a way to achieve improvements together.
 Suppliers with below-average ratings will be measured quarterly to prompt appropriate actions/improvements.